tinselcity/tinselcity.github.io/_posts/2019-6-1-File-In-Cache.md

 ---
 layout: post
-title: Checking File in Page Cache'd with `mincore` on Linux
+title: Checking Page Cache State of File on Linux with mincore
 ---

 The Linux syscall `mincore` can be used to "determine whether pages are resident in memory" -according to the [man page](http://man7.org/linux/man-pages/man2/mincore.2.html) _simple enuff :)_.